Tame your knee-jerk reaction.

 “Get rid of it!”

-While doing so may be the correct action to take, most often it isn’t.
+While doing so may occasionally be the correct action to take, most often it isn’t.
 In fact, depending on what’s involved, randomly turning things off or removing things from your computer can make matters worse.

 Your computer is much too complicated for things to be that simple.

-We want simple and fast solutions
+We want simple, fast solutions

-In a way, that search for simplicity is part of the problem.
+The search for simplicity is part of the problem.
 We want the solution to our problem to be simple and easy to implement.
 “Delete” is probably one of the easiest solutions we can imagine, at least in concept.

-We just want things to work.
+We want things to work.
 When they don’t, we don’t want to spend a lot of energy trying to figure out what to do about it.